ghidoni/spending_transformer/original/nuformer_replication/README.md

 ├── data_preprocessor.py      # Implements the transaction-to-token conversion logic
 ├── model.py                  # Contains all PyTorch model definitions (Transformer, DCNv2, nuFormer)
 ├── pretrain.py               # Script for the self-supervised pre-training phase
-└── finetune.py               # Script for the supervised finetuning and joint fusion phase
+├── finetune.py               # Script for the supervised finetuning and joint fusion phase ├── finetune_v2.py            # Simplified finetuning using only transaction sequences └── predict.py                # Script to predict next tokens using the pre-trained model
 ```

 ## Methodology Overview